jju/stubbl/players/besz.md

 That said, records of the old-era UBBL are spotty but we're pretty sure she achieved enough playing time to get some veteran-type status (21 SPP) which would be enough to propel her to legendary status (and the pay bump it brings) now.
 This was an ongoing dispute with the Irregular Cogs' management, but has since been resolved.

-She retired before GCX but has been linked to some sort of broadcasting future.
+She retired before GCX (and then came back for the Champions Circuit berth to really bridge eras) and has been linked to some sort of broadcasting future.

 * Birthdate 1261.541-575:537 #t1541
-* Retiredate 1262.712-000:000 #t2712 1.173GSec old (~37yo)
+* FirstRetiredate 1262.712-000:000 #t2712 1.173GSec old (~37yo)
+* FinalRetireDate 1262.777-534:582 #t2777 1.236GSec (~39yo)

 # Basic Stats